Utkarsh-Dikshit/Tetris-game-project/README.md

 # Tetris-game-project
-This repository hosts the source code and assets for my latest endeavor - the development of a classic Tetris game!🌟 This Tetris game project is created solely for educational purposes.
+This repository hosts the source code and assets for my latest endeavor - the development of a classic Tetris game!🌟 <br>
+This Tetris game project is created solely for educational purposes.
 It is intended to serve as a learning resource for understanding game development concepts and practicing programming skills.

 ![tetris](https://github.com/Utkarsh-Dikshit/Tetris-game-project/assets/143602487/38da4723-8a4c-4023-97b8-01eb71ed91e4)